Driver tests, book or reschedule a test

 - apply to transfer certain foreign licences to Queensland.

 The questions in the test come from Your Keys to Driving in Queensland which has information on Queensland road rules, driver licensing requirements and sample test questions.

-This test has 30 questions.
-To pass you must correctly answer:
+This test has 30 multiple choice questions.
+To pass you must correctly answer at least:

 - 9 out of 10 questions about giving way

 - 18 out of 20 questions about road rules and driver licence requirements.

 You need to answer at least 27 out of 30 multiple choice questions correctly on topics ranging from road rules to risk management and hazard perception.